Cytotoxic drugs are used widely in healthcare settings as well as in the community in the treatment of cancers as well as other diseases.

 - handling patient waste

-- Foetal loss in pregnant women and malformations in the children of pregnant women
+- foetal loss or malformations in the children of pregnant women

 Who is at risk?

 Anyone working with patients (or animals) receiving cytotoxic drugs is at risk of exposure.
-This therefore includes pharmacists, pharmacy technicians, medical and nursing staff, laboratory staff, and others.
+This includes pharmacists, pharmacy technicians, medical and nursing staff, and laboratory staff.
 Veterinary practitioners are equally at risk when using cytotoxics in animals.
 Appropriate control measures must be in place to protect them all.

 What you need to do